codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

 This must be the last session-related operation that you do during the same request.
 All session data (including flashdata and tempdata) will be destroyed permanently.

+.. note:: You do not have to call this method from usual code.
+Cleanup session
+    data rather than destroying the session.

 .. _session-stop:

 stop()